Love in Seven Easy Steps (Magic Mongrel Publishers, 2021)

 Love turns up, taking seven easy steps.
 Towards and away, wandering in its own light.
 She and he live on the shores of different seas.
 They meet one evening on her shore, Goa.
 All flows easy in the cover of night.
 Then life and love make other plans, drifting together and apart.
 A decade lapses.
 She and he will meet again, another evening by her sea.

-Shadow Craft: Visual Aesthetics of Black and White Hindi Cinema (forthcoming, Bloomsbury)
+Shadow Craft: Visual Aesthetics of Black and White Hindi Cinema (Bloomsbury Academic, 2021)

 The years between Indian independence (1947) and the dominance of colour cinema (early 1960s) saw the emergence and fruition of a distinct, confident, and nuanced black and white aesthetic in Hindi mainstream cinema.
 Shadow Craft is an ardent and immersive study of cinematic craftings that emblematise the oeuvres of Kamal Amrohi, Raj Kapoor, Nutan, Bimal Roy, Guru Dutt, and Abrar Alvi.